SciML/Catalyst.jl/docs/src/inverse_problems/petab_ode_param_fitting.md

 ```@example petab1
 res_ms = PEtabMultistartOptimisationResult("OptimizationRuns")
 ```
 If the OptimizationRuns folder contains the output from several runs, we can designate which to load using the `which_run` argument.
-Here we loads the second run to be saved in that folder:
+Here we load the second run to be saved in that folder:
 ```@example petab1
 res_ms = PEtabMultistartOptimisationResult("OptimizationRuns"; which_run="2")
 ```